 Next: My first Vance.
 Should be commemorated, no?

 An Ace Double book!
-You know you're
+You know you're done with first one when you reach the pages with upside-down print. |

 The next couple of subchapters turned it from a self-contained landscape into a full story line.
 Even the Meks' creation, history, and current motivation were fully (and satisfactorily) explained within one page of third-person revelation.
 I actually wanted to read more about the precursors to an event.
 Brilliant.
 Taking notes.